We have a big problem

 Domestic violence doesn’t start in the first week of a relationship.
 It takes years of control and manipulation to get that point, including emotional, psychological, financial, and spiritual abuse, strong intimidation and isolation from family, friends and support networks.
-Then, when the person has absolutely no option to leave, the relationship can escalate to physical abuse, sexual abuse, strong physical violence, and homicide.
+Then, when the person has absolutely no option to leave, the relationship can escalate to physical abuse, sexual abuse, strong physical violence, and even homicide.
 Every week people are being murdered by an intimate partner because there was no safe place to go.
 All the refuges and shelters are at full capacity, and the DV and homeless response services are struggling to keep up with the flow of incoming calls from people in crisis.

 Prevention is the best cure.

 We need an earlier intervention strategy that can help mitigate the incidence of domestic violence and homelessness in the first place, rather than reacting to a problem after it has started.
 So how can we help people escape before the violence starts?